Phone: (314) 696-2290

 Miss Rachel Phillippe

 Welcome!
 My name is Rachel Phillippe, and I am so glad you are here!
-I am thrilled to start my first year teaching music at CSMB!
-I have been teaching for eleven years in private schools as well as running my own music studio and wedding music business.
+I am thrilled to start my second year teaching music at CSMB!
+I have been teaching for 12 years in private schools as well as running my own music studio and wedding music business.

 Office Hours: 8:00am-8:30am Mon-Fri